davepo/AKA/README.md

 #### Option 2 (Manual)
 1) Download and extract each the tools from the README.md file in the 'tools' folder, into the 'tools' folder.
 It is fine if the executables are in subdirectories, but they cannot be in zipped archives.
-2) Install the Ruby Gem's 'rubyzip' and 'down' from rubygems.org.
+2) Download and install the Ruby Gem's 'rubyzip' and 'down' from rubygems.org.
-3) Install the Arsenal Image Mounter driver with the ArsenalImageMounterCLISetup.exe file from their main repository.
+3) Install the Arsenal Image Mounter driver with the 'ArsenalImageMounterCLISetup.exe' file from their main repository.
 4) Extract the libewf x64 dlls from the Arsenal Image Mounter main repository into the same location as the aim_cli.exe file.

 ### 3) Use

+#### Option 1 (The Encase EnPack)
 1) In Encase: Create a case and add your evidence files.
 2) In Encase: From the Enscript menu, select 'Run' then navigate to and select the 'AKA_Triage_Tool.EnPack'.
    *After the first run, it will appear in your Enscripts menu.*